KYOS: History

-As network programming moved to television, KYOS switched to a Contemporary Top 40 format in the 1960s and 70s, and in the 1980s to adult contemporary.
-In the 1990s, it switched to a talk radio format.
+As network programming moved to television, KYOS switched to a Contemporary Top 40 format in the 1960s and 70s, and in the 1980s to adult contemporary music.
+In the 1980s, listeners increasingly switched to FM for music, so WYOS added talk shows to its evening schedule.
+In the 1990s, it made the transition to a talk radio format.

 In 2002, Mapleton Communications acquired KYOS.
 Effective September 30, 2019, Mapleton sold it to the Stephens Media Group.

+During its early years as a talk station, WYOS carried The Rush Limbaugh Show in late mornings.
+While the Oakland Athletics were playing in the Bay Area, KYOS carried the games.